efren-palacios/duellinks/_posts/content/events/2018/05/2018-05-17-awaken-rainbow-dragon.md

 [slider](/img/content/events/2018/05/awaken-rainbow-dragon/slider.jpg)

 ### Event Information
 - Jesse Anderson has arrived - get your game on!
-Collect the fabled Crystal Beast cards, obtain his new skill and unlock him as a duelist!
+Collect the fabled Crystal Beast cards, obtain his new skill ({Transcendent Crystals}) and unlock him as a duelist!
 - This event lasts from May 17th to May 24th.
 - Duel against Legendary/Standard Duelists and Ranked Duels to collect "Crystal Fruits" which you use to duel Jesse at the gate.
 - You will attain a specific [Duel Assessment](/farming/duel-assessment-score/) multipler from duels: